aurixos/efi/README.md

 # Simple EFI Library (SEL)

+> [!NOTE]
+> Although this library is fairly complete for most programmers' needs, a rewrite is currently taking place to in the `rewrite` branch.
+Definitions and names will stay the same, though.

 ## Usage

 Simply put `#include "efi.h"` into your source code and you're good to go.